Property Leadership Frequently Asked Questions

 How do you screen applicants?

 We have a thorough screening process that includes review of the applicant’s credit report, rental or homeownership history and employment/income verification.
 We run additional checks if necessary to make a final decision.
+Our screening processes is largely what sets 256 Realty apart from management companies.

 Can I be involved with the screening process?